 The Owen Graduate School of Management provides best-of-breed business education on a personal scale, through a portfolio of programs in a diverse, close-knit, and collaborative environment.
 Through immersion experiences and degree programs that can take a little as 10 months to complete, we help undergraduate and recent undergraduate students build the skills needed to launch successful careers in all areas of business.

-The Undergraduate Business Minor is an opportunity for students to pursue a program that is “Uniquely Vanderbilt.”
+The Hoogland Undergraduate Business Program is an opportunity for students to pursue a program that is “Uniquely Vanderbilt.”
 This trans-institutional program, with elective course options from each of the four undergraduate schools and fundamentals courses taught by the Owen Graduate School of Management, is designed to complement the strong liberal arts education.

 Undergraduate Business Organizations